sanketkumaronline/real_estate_analysis/README.md

 25. Co op Brokerage - Buyer's brokerage.
 26. MLS # - A unique number assigned to a real estate listing.

-We were able to gather our data from a licensed realtor who has access to the most recent listing information.
+We were able to gather our data from a licensed realtor who has access to the most recent listing information about house sales in Brampton for last six months.
 The link below directs you to the profile of the realtor: https://soldbysingh.ca/

 ### Questions that we hope to answer: